 Figure 9 - Example 9 JavaScript Code

-Finally a call is made to the variable demoSVG which creates and appends the following code to the div.
+Finally, a call is made to the variable demoSVG which creates and appends the following code to the div.
 This method contains the styling of the circle built into the JavaScript code as opposed to using a separate CSS file for the styling.
 Using the .attr() function the circle radius, x and y axis are set.